Goals

-My own career is the thesis: awards, quality, the biggest brands on earth — and no commercial outcome to show for most of it.
+My own career is the thesis: award-winning work for the biggest brands on earth - and no commercial outcome to show for most of it.

 I spent two decades making video at the very top end.
 McLaren race weekends, embedded with the team where milliseconds and millions ride on the same lap.
 Coca-Cola global briefings, where the brief travels to a hundred markets before a frame is shot.
 LadBible through its scale phase, publishing into an audience of 100M+.
 America's Cup broadcast, sending one race around the world live.